fbpx

 Description

-Prepare for an epic adventure loaded with ancient sights and natural beauty as you travel from the hustle of Bangkok to the bustle of Hanoi.
-In Cambodia, call into the ancient temples at Angkor, take on beguiling Phnom Penh and get a taste of Khmer hospitality with a village homestay in Chambok.
-Then veer into Vietnam to trace its coastline from south to north, visiting the chaotic Ho Chi Minh City all the way up to old-world Hanoi, with historic Hoi An and Hue at its centre.
-Along the way, revel in the sheer beauty of the landscape, the friendliness of the locals and the social organisations that are providing brighter futures for this region.
+Prepare for an epic adventure loaded with ancient sites and natural beauty as you travel from the hustle of Bangkok to the bustle of Hanoi on this 19-day trip.
+In Cambodia, call into the ancient temples at Angkor and explore beguiling Phnom Penh, then veer into Vietnam to trace its coastline from south to north.
+Visit the chaotic Ho Chi Minh City, old-world Hanoi, charming Hoi An and historic Hue.
+Along the way, revel in the sheer beauty of the landscape, the warm local hospitality and the social organisations that are serving local communities.
 Oh, and did we mention the food?
-To die for.

 Trip Name